fkr4eng/stafo/data/V0/formalized_statements_v0.md

         - 'lineares Übertragungsglied 1' is an instance of 'lineares Übertragungsglied'
         - 'lineares Übertragungsglied 1' has system order 'n'
         - 'lineares Übertragungsglied 1' is associated to 'eq:DglAllgemeinLinear'
+        - 'x_1' is an instance of 'Funktion'
+        - 'x_2' is an instance of 'Funktion'
+        - 'x_3' is an instance of 'Funktion'
+        - 'x_n_1' is an instance of 'Funktion'
+        - 'x_n' is an instance of 'Funktion'
         - // I am not sure how to model the statement 'Mithilfe der Substitution \(x_1 := \nu, x_2 := \dot \nu, \ldots, x_{n} := \nu^{(n-1)}\)'.
 It seems to introduce a set of variables, but it is not clear to me how to represent this set and how it is related to the other entities.
     - formalized assertion:
         - 'gls1' is an instance of 'lineares Gleichungssystem'